Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 In simplest terms…

-But of course, things aren’t quite that simple, and there are exceptions to these rules.
+But of course, things aren’t that simple, and there are exceptions to these rules.
 The confusion comes from the fact that the two words aren’t used consistently at the state level.

 Following Your State’s Credentialing Process Will Answer Most Questions About Certification vs Licensure

-To determine if you need to be certified or licensed, simply start by figuring out your own state’s requirements to become a substance abuse counselor.
-States generally fall into one of three categories:
+To determine if you need to be certified or licensed, start by figuring out your own state’s requirements to become a substance abuse counselor.
+States generally fall into one of three categories:- Licensure is required for all SUD counselors.

 - Licensure is required for advanced and clinical SUD counselors.
 Entry- and mid-level counselors need to be certified.

-- Certification is required for all SUD counselors and there is no licensure process.
+- Certification is required for all SUD counselors, and there is no licensure process.

 At the National Level, Certification Always Refers to NAADAC and IC&RC Credentials